Frequently Asked Questions

 Q: Does Klyve train on my code?

 A: No, Klyve does not train on your code.
-It handles your specs and code but does not study them or manipulate them.
-Klyve runs locally on your machine and saves the specs and source code received from the LLM to your disk, and also in a local, encrypted database.
-It also sends specs and code snippets to the LLM provider you select (e.g., OpenAI, Anthropic) during every project solely for the purpose of executing the next project task, subject to the API privacy policies of that provider.
+It runs locally on your machine and stores your specifications and source code in a local, encrypted database.
+It only sends specific code snippets to the LLM provider you select (e.g., OpenAI, Anthropic) for the purpose of executing the immediate task, subject to that provider’s API privacy policy.

 Q: Can I use Klyve offline?

-A: Klyve’s internal logic, file management, and local database work completely offline.
-However, the core generative and development capabilities require an internet connection to reach your LLM provider’s API.
+A: Klyve’s internal logic, file management, and database work completely offline.
+However, the core generative and development capabilities require an internet connection to reach your chosen LLM provider’s API.

 2. Technical Control & Quality